By “information” we mean all of the personal information about you that we collect, use, share and store.

 Data Protection law recognises that certain categories of personal information are more sensitive.
 This is known as sensitive personal data and covers health information, race, religious beliefs and political opinions.
 We do not usually collect ‘sensitive personal data’ about our supporters unless there is a clear reason for doing so.
 We may collect sensitive personal data if you make the information public or if you tell us about your experiences relating to PTSD; however we will always make it clear to you when we collect this information from you, what sensitive personal data we are collecting and why (unless already covered in this document).

 3. HOW WE COLLECT YOUR INFORMATION

 We’ll collect information when you give it to us directly such as when you contact us, make a donation, take part in an event or volunteer for us.

 We’ll also collect information you provide to third parties such as the Great North Run, or websites such as Just Giving or Virgin Money Giving.
 When this happens, we’ll contact you by email to check how you’d like to hear from us in the future, and to offer you support with your fundraising efforts.

 On our website

-Like most websites, this site uses Google Analytics (GA) to track user interaction.
+Like most websites, our website has cookies that enable basic features of the website (like adding things to your basket in our shop, for example.)
+Like many, we also use Google Analytics (GA) to track user interaction.
 We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.

 This helps us understand what is useful to you, so we can provide more of it, or see if there are any areas of the site that people are unable to find.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 With this in mind, we consider Google to be a third party data processor.